department-of-veterans-affairs/vagov-content/pages/education/how-to-apply.md

 <div itemprop="itemListElement">

 #### By mail
-Call 1-888-GI-BILL-1 (<a href="tel:+18884424551">888-442-4551</a>), Monday through Friday, 8:00 a.m. to 7:00 p.m. <abbr title="eastern time">ET</abbr>, to request that we send the application to you.
+Call <a href="tel:+18884424551">888-442-4551</a>, Monday through Friday, 8:00 a.m. to 7:00 p.m. <abbr title="eastern time">ET</abbr>, to request that we send the application to you.
 Fill it out and mail it to the VA regional claims processing office that’s in the same location as your school.<br/>
 [See a list of regional claims processing offices](https://www.benefits.va.gov/gibill/regional_processing.asp)

 #### In person